-I believe this to be one the best no-churn chocolate ice creams ever.
+This is one of the best no-churn chocolate ice creams ever.
 If you like Baileys or other liquor, that is.
 Super easy to make, it has a deep chocolate flavor.

 The banana gives it creaminess with no added fat, and the flavor is very faint.

-I still think this chocolate velvet ice cream is one of the best ever.
-But this one today is no churn, has baileys, and comes together in no time.
+This no-churn ice cream has Baileys and comes together in no time.
 Really, a few ingredients into the blender and then into the freezer.
 Ice cream has never been easier.

 - 1 medium banana (peeled and cut into chunks)

-- 1 tablespoon 15ml rum or amaretto or coffee liquor, optional (see note above)
+- 1 tablespoon (15ml) rum or amaretto or coffee liquor, optional

 - Melt chocolate with the cream or evaporated milk.
 I microwave it for 30 seconds, stir it well and another 15 to 20 seconds.

-- Put the liquors, banana and chocolate mixture and dulce de leche in the blender.
+- Put the liquors, banana, and chocolate mixture and dulce de leche or peanut butter in the blender.
 Blend for about 2 minutes, until very smooth.

 - Transfer to a plastic container with lid and freeze for 6 hours, until solid.
 It doens't become rock solid.